-Even if you half that optimistic prediction by Forbes, it’s going to require a revolutionary shift in how Aussies view the ownership of their cars, which have long been seen as the second most significant purchase after the family home.
+That optimistic prediction by Forbes made in 2019 was always going to require a revolutionary shift in how Aussies view the ownership of their cars, which have long been seen as the second most significant purchase after the family home.

 For car enthusiasts, the annual expenses of owning a special car are like any other part of a hobby or passion.
 But it’s a different story for people who view their car as a necessary appliance and prefer not to be bogged down by registration, insurance, finance and maintenance costs, as well as associated inconvenience and paperwork.